 Never Trust a Title: Kalabar doesn't appear in Halloweentown II: Kalabar's Revenge.
 His son, Kal, is the villain.
 Halloweentown High is actually about a bunch of kids from Halloweentown temporarily enrolling in a human school, not the other way around.
 In fact, Halloweentown is not shown at all in the third movie.
 Not once.

 Nightmare Fetishist: Marnie.
 In the first movie she excidetly asks if the spell her grandmother will cast will "bring forth the powers of darkness?"
 When Aggie says it won't, Marnie is visibly dissapointed.

-Obviously Evil: The film from the first villain is a ghoul in a black robe.
+Obviously Evil: The villain from the first film is a ghoul in a black robe.
 Subverted in that it's only a costume being worn by the town's mayor, Kalabar, who does not seem Obviously Evil at first glance.

 The Ogre: Chester in Halloweentown High is one of these.

 Our Elves Are Better: Astrid, an elf from the second movie, looks and acts pretty human, except for the obligatory ears.
 She dresses in bright, whimsical outfits and is constantly upbeat.

 Our Fairies Are Different: A human-sized one with wings appears in the last movie.
 One of the kids in the third movie looks like a tiny, glowing fairy, but is apparently a wood nymph.

 Our Genies Are Different: In the fourth movie, one of the college students is a genie who lives in a lamp, but it doesn't appear that she's obligated to grant wishes to anyone.
 When her lamp is destroyed, Marnie offers to share her dorm with her.